0xBADCA7/timing-attacks/README.md

+# ⚠  Warning: This is a work in progress / incomplete work.

 # Practical timing attacks
 In this repository one can find a vulnerable to timing attacks web application and Mathematica code to exploit it.